s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

     // 11 was chosen empirically.
     _mm_prefetch(reinterpret_cast<const char*>(start + offset - 11*64), _MM_HINT_T0);

-    // Load 32 byte chunk of input.
+    // Load a 32 byte chunk of input.
     __m256i input = _mm256_load_si256(reinterpret_cast<__m256i*>(start + offset));

-    // Substract value of ASCII '0' (0x30) from each byte of the chunk.
+    // Subtract value of ASCII '0' (0x30) from each byte of the chunk.
     // This accomplishes two things:
     //  1) Bytes that represent digits will now hold the digit value instead
     //     of the ASCII code for the digit. ie. '0' (value 0x30) will now be